nzare/MemorySubsystem/README.md

 ## Compilation and Execution of code:
 To compile and execute the code, just write “make run” (without the inverted commas).
 The output log is stored in a file named “g4_output.txt”.
 #### Note:
 Please do not change the directory of the input files.
 Their destination has been hard-coded to be "./Input_files/".
-If you want to run the code with your inout files, please paste them in the folder with the aforementioned name.
+If you want to run the code with your input files, please paste them in the folder with the aforementioned name.

 ## Bugs, Implementation Issues & Further To Do’s: